Project

 Actions #1

-Updated by johnboiles over 2 years ago
+Updated by johnboiles about 3 years ago

 I can confirm I'm seeing the same thing on a M1 MacBook Air.
 Worked great on Big Sur.
 Does not work on Monterey 12.0.1.
 Nothing seems relevant in the Console.app logs, but I'm not sure what to look for other than 'Dolphin' and 'Bluetooth'.
 I also went through the pairing guide (https://dolphin-emu.org/docs/guides/wii-remote-plus-rvl-cnt-01-tr-connection-guide/) with no success.